samrith-s/kanedama/README.md

 Good luck and have fun !

-*For any question, feel free to open an issue.*
+*For any question, feel free to send me an email at remy.tinco '@' getmansa.com.*